2014 Santa Ana kidnapping accusation: Formal charges, trial, and outcome

 On June 9, 2014, Garcia pleaded not guilty to charges including kidnapping, rape, and three counts of lewd acts on a minor.
-His bail was set at $1 million, and he reportedly faces up to 19 years in prison if convicted.
+His bail was set at $1 million, and he faced up to 19 years in prison if convicted.
 In a report about the arraignment, neighbor Jose Polanco was quoted as saying "What she is saying is a lie," and "She was a free woman," and other neighbors were also reported to be supporting Garcia and portraying the couple as a seemingly happy pair who threw parties and took trips to Disneyland.
 On April 24, 2015, Garcia was ordered to stand trial on charges of rape and kidnapping.

 The trial began on February 11, 2016.

 The woman testified that Garcia kidnapped her in 2004, took her to a home in Compton, provided her with a false identity and held her against her will for a decade.
 Between August 2004 and April 2014, she said Garcia "controlled" her by saying her family did not want her and were not looking for her, and that if she reported him to police she would get in trouble for using a false ID.
 The teen did not speak English and had come to the U.S. from Mexico illegally, according to Santa Ana Police Department.
 The police department said that when she tried to escape, she was caught and beaten.
 A police news release in May 2014 alleged that "Even with the opportunity to escape, after years of physical and mental abuse, the victim saw no way out of her situation and lived a life with Garcia under sustained physical and mental abuse".
 According to the Orange County District Attorney, the woman became pregnant with his child in 2010.
 Police had previously said she had the child in 2012.
 She said he held her in captivity and got her a job where he worked and did not let her out of his sight, the district attorney stated.
 That job was at a nighttime cleaning service, according to police.
 The district attorney said that a decade-long ordeal first began in February 2004 when Garcia and the victim met while he lived with her and her mother.
 He allegedly then "groomed" the then-15-year-old by buying her gifts and siding with her during arguments with her mother.
 The woman claimed that he forcibly raped her at least once, sexually assaulted her three times, and touched her buttocks and kissed her.
 Santa Ana police first responded to a mutual domestic violence incident between Garcia and the woman's mother in August 2004, shortly before her disappearance, "but a case could not be proven at that time", according to the district attorney.
 The mother identified Garcia as her boyfriend and had told a neighbor prior to the alleged abduction that she believed they were having sex and planned on leaving together, the Los Angeles Times reported.